baliboy20/FlutterTutorialsGuidesExamples/Page Layout Container Widgets/List of layout.md

 A widget that imposes no constraints on its child, allowing it to render at its "natural" size.

 This allows a child to render at the size it would render if it were alone on an infinite canvas with no constraints
+### Wrap
+A widget that displays its children in multiple horizontal or vertical runs.
+The widget will take up all the space provided by its parent
+> **Key properties**: direction (Axis.vertical), alignment, runAlignment, spacing, runSpacing, TextDirection

+A Wrap lays out each child and attempts to place the child adjacent to the previous child in the main axis, given by direction, leaving spacing space in between.
+If there is not enough space to fit the child, Wrap creates a new run adjacent to the existing children in the cross axis.

+### Overflowbar
+A widget that lays out its children in a row unless they "overflow" the available horizontal space, in which case it lays them out in a column instead.

+### 19. Intrinsic Widget (Height and Width)